 Intro to federated authentication with Apple Business Manager

 You use federated authentication to link Apple Business Manager to your instance of Microsoft Azure Active Directory (Azure AD).
-As a result, your users can leverage their Azure AD user names and passwords as Managed Apple IDs.
+As a result, your users can leverage their Azure AD user names (User Principal Name) and passwords as Managed Apple IDs.
 They can then use their Azure AD credentials to sign in to their assigned iPad or Mac and even to iCloud on the web.
 Users can also use it to sign in on Shared iPad.

 If you’re attempting to federate a domain you have already verified but another organization has already federated the identical domain, you must contact that organization to determine who has the authority to federate the domain.
+See About domain conflicts.

 To use federated authentication with Apple Business Manager, your Apple devices must meet the following requirements: